 Patti Grayson was born in Thunder Bay, moved to Atikokan, Ontario at age 8, and wrote her first foolscap collection of stories that same year.
 After graduating high school as an Ontario Scholar, she attended the University of Western Ontario and the University of Winnipeg where she studied English and Theatre.

-After a brief stint as a bank teller, she landed a job at CKY Television writing commercials, married David, and moved to the copy department of Sears Advertising, where she wrote and produced print, tv and radio ads.
+After a brief stint as a bank teller, she landed a job at CKY Television writing commercials, got married, and moved to the copy department of Sears Advertising, where she wrote and produced print, tv and radio ads.
 While working as the Copy Chief for Sears, she began hankering for her roots in theatre.
 She returned to her acting studies and began auditioning for theatre companies.
 In 1985, she made the leap and performed in her first independent professional stage show.
 That year, she was hired by the Manitoba Puppet Theatre where she worked and toured several shows.
-During those years, she also had numerous small roles in television and film.
-She continues to work on local screen projects.
+During those years, and for many afterward, she also had numerous small roles in television and film.